JorgeCastilloPrz/ArrowAndroidSamples/README.md

 # Main framework being used

 To achieve **functional programing** over Kotlin I am using a library that we have been working on in the spanish dev community.
-It's called [kategory](https://github.com/kategory/kategory) and it's still in alpha stages, but the typeclasses and constructs available are working quite ok.
-The first release is around the corner!
+It's called [kategory](https://github.com/kategory/kategory) and its first official release is around the corner!

-Big thanks to @raulraja for his interest on making functional style feelings grow on the Android dev community, along with really good devs from Spain working on it.
-[Here is the list of contributors](https://github.com/kategory/kategory/graphs/contributors).
+Big thanks to all the lib contributors which I am part of.
+[Here they are](https://github.com/kategory/kategory/graphs/contributors).

 # Strategies showcased on this repo